bethsmith0623/SEI-CC_4/work/w08/d3/03-04-uploading-images-django/uploading-images-django.md

 ## Add the `add_photo` URL

-We're going to need to add a new `path()` added to the `urlpatterns` list that will match the request for when the user submits a photo.
+We need to add a new `path()` to the `urlpatterns` list that will match the request sent when the user submits a photo.

 In _urls.py_: